kylekrieg/Node-Red-Contesting-Dashboard/INSTALL.md

 ## Upgrading

-Via the projects tool, you can update your Dashboard to the latest dashboard version.
-Create a new clone of the project and name it ```N1MM_Dashboard_<DATE>```.
-All your settings (lon, lat, database, configuration user settings) will be kept as they are global variables.
+See the section above named *Upgrading after 20220319* to create a new *qsos* database.
+After the new database is created, you can download the newest version of this project by completing the *Download the N1MM Dashboard JSON From GitHub* above section again and name the new project with a new date.
+Follow the steps again from that point on to verify all the configurations are correct.

 ## To Do